 - Individual and Family Intervention (3340)

-- Diversity Issues in Human Development and Family Studies (2001)
+- Diversity Issues in Human Development and Family Sciences (2001)

 - Human Development: Infancy Through Adolescence (2100)

 - Early/Middle Childhood Development (3102)

 An earned Master’s degree in early childhood education, HDFS, psychology, gerontology, social work, sociology, or a related field with some teaching experience.

 An earned PhD or other terminal degree in an area relevant to the field; previous teaching experience of relevant courses.

 These are temporary positions (teaching one course) for a period of one semester, with the possibility of extension depending upon program needs and available funding.
 Successful applicants will be contacted to schedule an interview.

 Please submit a curriculum vitae and a cover letter indicating the following: which course(s) you seek to teach; what general subject areas you feel qualified to teach; which campus(es) you would be able to teach at; your general availability (days, time of day) for teaching.
 These items and any other relevant materials (e.g., sample syllabi, teaching evaluations) should be submitted to firstname.lastname@example.org.
 This is a pool posting.
 Screening of applications will begin immediately and will continue until positions are filled.

 Employment of the successful candidate is contingent upon the successful completion of a pre-employment criminal background check.
 (Search #HR19-37)

 All employees are subject to adherence to the State Code of Ethics which may be found at http://www.ct.gov/ethics/site/default.asp.